Meeting Time: March 28, 2023 at 9:00am PDT

 • Default_avatar

-Corinne Powell about 1 year ago
+Corinne Powell over 1 year ago

 I am writing in support of cannabis tax relief proposed in agenda item 3(c).
 Cannabis taxes have contributed over $8M to County revenue in the past few years.
 The tax structure has been under fire since imposed in 2016.
 Assumptions of then Supervisors was that cannabis was making tons of money for cultivators and the County would benefit from an ill conceived system of taxing permittee based on the size of their growing area.
 Unfortunately, industry conditions have drastically changed in since 2020 and the permit sized based tax structure has not been adjusted to reflect the reality for farmers.
 Many farmers are behind in taxes because they cannot operate with the high, outdated compliance costs of fees and taxes.
 Mendocino County has never applied cannabis taxes as stated in ballot initiative which approved the tax structure.
 This tax relief action is temporary and intended to allow cultivators to come current with taxes and stabilize their tax burden moving forward.
 Any farmer attempting to stay in the regulated market needs help and passing this relief now is essential.
 This Board has inherited the mess of former Boards presuming that cannabis was a "cash cow" and burdonsome taxes were justified.
 Times have changed, cultivators and MCA are endeavoring to educate not only the current County leadership but also the public the small farmers with no integration into California's agricultural framework with advantages of tax deductions, crop insurance and a normal marketing procedures is NOT the same as typical taxation.
 Help farmers now.
 THANK YOU.